Industry News

 • Multiple approvals

-An analysis by McKinsey & Company reveals that organisations that organise and formalise their project management approach significantly increase their overall productivity.
+An analysis by McKinsey & Company shows that organisations that organise and formalise their project management approach significantly increase their overall productivity.

 Without structure, the project requires more coordination, more time and generates more errors.